MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

   - Network
   - Storage
 - **Ansible playbooks.** Use Ansible playbooks to:
-  - Set up and deploy virtual machines
+  - Set up and deploy virtual machines.
-  - Install SAP HANA
+  - Install SAP HANA.
-  - Install other required applications
+  - Install other required applications.

 Deploy and install Ansible playbook components on your infrastructure by using Terraform on Azure modules.